-Some people even like to buy and collect vintage things to add to their long withstanding collection.
+Some people even like to buy and collect vintage things to add to their long-winded collection.
 Collecting vintage and antique items has transpired into a hobby for people.

-If you live in Chicago or nearby, we have curated a list of the best furniture stores in Chicago that you must check out if you are looking for vintage furniture.
+If you live in Chicago or nearby, USA Tales has curated a list of the best furniture stores in Chicago that you must check out if you are looking for vintage furniture.

 1. The Brown Elephant

 This store has a variety ranging from high-quality luxury vintage furniture pieces to barely used contemporary furniture pieces.

 Another reason to buy from them is that the proceeds go toward the Howard Brown Health Center and other programs that benefit the LGBTQ communities.

 2. Broadway Antique Market

 This antique vintage furniture Chicago store has been selling vintage furnishing art, lighting, objects, fashion, and jewelry for 30 years.

 3. Vern + Vera

-If you are looking for a blend of modernism and antiquity, Vern and Vera is the store you are looking for.
-This 1300 square foot showroom is located at 5856 N Broadway, and it not only provides furnishing, dining, lighting, and home decor but also provides interior design services.
+This 1300-square-foot showroom is located at 5856 N Broadway, and it not only provides furnishing, dining, lighting, and home decor but also provides interior design services.

 4. Dial M for Modern

-This vintage furniture Chicago store located in West Town in Noble Square has many vintage and antique pieces from the 70s that incorporate the Danish and American design trends.
+This store, located in West Town in Noble Square, has many vintage and antique pieces from the 70s that incorporate Danish and American design trends.

 Sofas, chairs, stools, home decor items, rosewood bar consoles, wall hangings, end tables, art prints, ceramics, sell all of this, and many antique mid-century pieces.

 5. An Orange Moon

 One of the most famous vintage furniture Chicago stores, An Orange Moon, was founded by Mr. and Mrs. McDaniel.
 Both the owners have become influencers, and that is one reason for the popularity of the store.

 Their main expertise is in fine art and midcentury modern furniture.
 Still, they also have many other varieties, including Industrial, French, Victorian, Danish Moderne, Steam Punk, Art Deco, World Traveler, Mission, and English pieces.

 6. Accent Minded

 This vintage furniture Chicago store claims to collect the best and most affordable vintage and antique furniture pieces and more.
-They have a plethora of electric, affordable, and in good condition home decor items.
+They have a plethora of electric, affordable, and in good-condition home decor items.

 The store is located at 2200 W 19th Street and was founded by Pilsen resident Roberto Guzman in 2014.
 His family has always been in business, and now his sons are carrying forward his business legacy.